We have organized useful resources into the following categories. Click to choose a category.

 The New England Association for Healthcare Philanthropy (NEAHP) is a not-for-profit professional membership association for people engaged in the business of raising money for non-profit healthcare organizations.
 NEAHP is the New England regional affiliate of the Association for Healthcare Philanthropy (AHP).

-The Association of Professionals Researchers for Advancement (APRA) collects, evaluates, analyzes, organizes, packages and disseminates publicly available information in a way that maximizes its usefulness and enables accurate and educated decision-making for the fund-raising community.
+The Association of Professional Researchers for Advancement (APRA) collects, evaluates, analyzes, organizes, packages and disseminates publicly available information in a way that maximizes its usefulness and enables accurate and educated decision-making for the fund-raising community.

 The New England Development Research Association (NEDRA) is a non-profit association for professionals with an interest in prospect research.
 NEDRA promotes the professional status of researchers in the development community and provides educational, training, mentoring and networking opportunities to its members.